 Passage for Par (Groundwork, 2018) was especially created for Par Sands and 30 women who slowly snaked across the expansive wet sand over two hours.
 This mesmerising work invites the audience to experience the site anew whilst illustrating the enduring strength of the collective of women.
-Rosemary is planning to find new sites and contexts to develop the work for.
+Rosemary would like to find new sites and contexts to develop the work for.

 Rosemary is known for her desire and ability to articulate and share her practice, through innovative websites, interactive DVDs, writings and events.
 A ground breaking DVD and symposium (co-curated with Martin Welton, Queen Mary’s University of London) entitled On Taking Care (2012) drew on the process of making Common Dance and explored care in a variety of contexts with invited experts and researchers from other fields contributing.
 Rosemary also guest teaches and lectures internationally.
 Recipient of both a Bonnie Bird Choreography Award and a Jerwood Choreographic Research Project Award in 2013, she is currently an Artsadmin artist, an Associate Professor at C-DaRE Coventry University, a Work Place affiliate artist, holds an honorary doctorate from Roehampton University and is an honorary Fellow of Trinity Laban and was awarded an OBE for her services to dance in 2023.

 “If I declare that Rosemary Lee’s the real deal, what do I really mean?
 Simply that this exceptional ‘maker’ – to use Rosemary’s own label of choice – must now rank as one of the most gifted, level-headed and articulate artists in the UK.”Donald Hutera, Animated